-The Trust has entered into certain mortgage participation agreements with third party lenders, whereby, the third party lenders take the senior position and the Trust retains the subordinated position, all of which is secured by first mortgage positions.
-The Trust retains an option, not an obligation, to repurchase the senior position at a price equal to the outstanding principal amount of the senior lenders' share together with accrued interest.
-As a result, the senior lenders' position is recorded as a non-recourse mortgage syndication liability.
-The interest earned on the transferred participation interests and the related interest expense is recognized in the statement of comprehensive income.
+The Trust has entered into certain mortgage participation agreements with third party lenders, whereby, the third party lenders take the senior position and the Trust retains the subordinated position, all of which are secured by first mortgage positions.
+As a result, the senior lenders' position is recorded as a mortgage syndication liability.
+The interest earned on the transferred participation interests and the related interest expense is recognized in the consolidated statement of net income (loss).
+The Trust also retains an option, not the obligation, to repurchase the senior position at a price equal to the outstanding principal amount of the senior lenders' share together with accrued interest.

-For those investments which have not met the derecognition criteria, the participation transactions have resulted in the Trust recognizing the participating mortgages and corresponding mortgage syndication liabilities on its statements of financial position.
-Included in investments in mortgages are mortgage syndication liabilities of \$500,000 (2017 - \$639,782).
+For those investments which have not met the de-recognition criteria, the participation transactions have resulted in the Trust recognizing the participating mortgages and corresponding mortgage syndication liabilities on its consolidated statement of financial position.
+The carrying value, which the Manager believes equates to the fair value, of the transferred assets and corresponding liabilities is \$37,958,169 (2017 - \$26,200,518).